damonholden/moon-info/README.md

 ## Description

-Built starting from the [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+Built from the [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## API used

-The moon data for this app was sourced from [The Moon Phase API from RapidAPI's library.](https://rapidapi.com/MoonAPIcom/api/moon-phase)
+The moon data for this app is sourced from [The Moon Phase API from RapidAPI's library.](https://rapidapi.com/MoonAPIcom/api/moon-phase)

 ## Live Deployment